bytebase/bytebase.com-old/content/docs/en/faq.md

 Bytebase only supports Git-based VCS.
 It currently supports:

-- GitLab Enterprise Edition (EE)
+- Self-host GitLab EE/CE
-- Community Edition (CE)
+- GitHub.com

 We plan to support more Git providers roughly in the following order:

 - GitHub Enterprise
 - GitLab.com
-- GitHub.com

 ## How to enable https